-The carbon emissions of grid powered electric cars in countries with coal based generation are no different to average petrol vehicles, while in countries with low carbon electricity they are less than half those of modern hybrids.
+Electric car emissions using power from the grid in countries with coal based generation are no different to average petrol vehicles, while in countries with low carbon electricity they are less than half those of modern hybrids.

 The scale of this variation implies that the climate benefits of going electric are not evenly shared around the globe.

 It is quite well understood that electric cars have the potential to reduce carbon emissions, but important to realize this potential is dependent on the type of electricity that charges the battery.
 Given that the vast majority of power generation around the world is grid-tied, where a car is charged plays a large role in determining electric car emissions.
 In addition, the manufacture of a car contains a hidden productions related carbon emissions.

-By considering the full scope of emissions that occur in both electricity supply and vehicle manufacturing this analysis compares the carbon emissions of electric cars in twenty of the world’s leading countries.
+Similarly, here by considering the full scope of emissions that occur in both electricity supply and vehicle manufacturing we compare the carbon emissions of electric cars in twenty of the world’s leading countries.
 Gasoline and petrol cars have carbon emission ratings as well, as we cover elsewhere.

-Electric cars’ carbon emissions can be four times greater in places with coal dominated generation than in those with low carbon power.
+Electric car emissions can be four times greater in places with coal dominated generation than in those with low carbon power.

 The legend to the right of this chart helps explain what is driving the variation between countries.
 All the difference between Paraguay and India is a result of changes in the fuel mix, from low carbon hydro at the bottom to high carbon coal at the top.

-In India, Australia and China coal’s dominance in the fuel mix means that grid powered electric cars produce emissions ranging from 370-258 g CO2e/km, many multiples of those using low carbon sources.
+In contrast, in India, Australia and China, the dominance of coal in the fuel mix means that grid powered electric cars produce emissions ranging from 258g CO2e/km to 370 g CO2e/km, many multiples of those using low carbon sources.

 The legend to the right gives a rough idea of which petrol vehicle, if any, has carbon emissions comparable to an electric vehicle in each country.